 V.A.’s come in levels of expense too, so let’s have a look at them from cheapest to most expensive.

 The own brand ketchup of the V.A. world are those who you can find on places like Guru.com or Fiverr.
-They generally come from second or third world counties like India or the Philippines and are able to offer their labour for as little as £5-£6 per hour.
+They generally come from overseas countries such as India or the Philippines and are able to offer their labour for as little as £5-£6 per hour.

-The mid-brand V.A.’s are generally sole traders or associates of larger firms, and tend to be based in countries like the U.K. and the U.S.
+Mid-level brand V.A.’s are generally freelancers or associates of larger agencies, and tend to be based in countries like the U.K. and the U.S.

-They usually have English as a first language, and because they have more experience and education (and a much higher cost of living with taxes and pensions etc to cover), they charge more.
+They usually have English as a first language, and more experience and education.
+With a much higher cost of living with taxes and pensions etc to cover, they charge more.

-At the moment the price of this type of V.A. averages between £25-£35 per hour, though this is likely to rise a little in the next year, perhaps by a pound or so as cost of living, insurance etc goes up.
+At the moment the price of this type of V.A. averages between £25-£35 per hour, though this is likely to rise in the next quarter as the cost of living crisis begins to bite (heating having to be turned on, for example).

-The 51-varieties brand of V.A. doesn’t tend to differ much from the mid-brand ones in terms of where they’re from or cost of living, but they do tend to be highly specialised.
+The high-end brand of V.A. doesn’t tend to differ much from the mid-brand ones in terms of where they’re from or cost of living, but they do tend to be highly specialised, and might describe themselves as an Online Business Manager (OBM).

 They will have many years of practical experience in this specialisation, as well as lots of qualifications.